- Clinical science

-Patients with mild to moderate Alzheimer disease are often able to maintain a social facade and preserve certain skills (e.g., dressing, hygiene routines)!
+Patients with mild to moderate AD are often able to maintain a social facade and preserve certain skills (e.g., dressing, hygiene routines).

-- Diagnosis of dementia: in patients with memory loss, cognitive and/or functional decline
+- To diagnose dementia in patients with memory loss, cognitive and/or functional decline: neuropsychological testing (e.g., , )

-- Definitive diagnosis of AD is only possible via neurohistopathological examination, which is only conducted post mortem.
+- AD can only be definitively diagnosed with neurohistopathological examination, which is only conducted post mortem.

 Synopsis of diagnostic criteria

-- Objectively confirmed progressive loss of function in at least two cognitive domains (usually, but not necessarily, including memory impairment)
+- Objectively confirmed progressive loss of function in at least two cognitive domains (usually including memory impairment)

-- Impairment of activities of daily life (e.g., difficulties at the workplace)
+- Impaired activities of daily living (e.g., difficulties at the workplace)

 - No other plausible explanation (e.g., delirium)